scribe-org/Scribe-iOS/README.md

 ### Preposition Annotation

-Scribe also annotates the grammatical cases of prepositions in the preview label if there is a relation in the given language.
+Scribe also annotates the grammatical cases of prepositions in the preview bar if there is a relation in the given language.
 Annotations are displayed once a user has typed a preposition and pressed space or by pressing the `Scribe key` while a preposition is selected.

 <!--
 <p align="center">